-Bloom: Spathe and spadix florescence with spadix usually yellow and spathe in shades of white, cream, yellow, orange, red, pink, lavender, purple or rust.
-One rhizome may produce up over 12 blooms, 5” by 2-3” mid to late summer.
+Bloom: Yellow spadix bearing tiny fragrant flowers surrounded by spathe in shades of white, cream, yellow, orange, red, pink, lavender, purple or rust; late spring to late summer

 Foliage: Arrow shaped green leaves often with light color spots.